Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_PROJECT_CONFIG_NOVA_CONFIG_SETUP_001_v1.md

       ```json
       {
         "Context_Path": "ProjectSetup (Orchestrator) -> ConfigSetup (LeadArchitect)",
-        "Overall_Project_Goal": "Ensure Project [ProjectName] has necessary ConPort configurations.",
+        "Overall_Project_Goal": "Ensure Project [ProjectName] has necessary database configurations.",
-        "Phase_Goal": "Define and log [missing/requested configs: ProjectConfig:ActiveConfig and/or NovaSystemConfig:ActiveSettings] in ConPort.",
+        "Phase_Goal": "Define and log [missing/requested configs: ProjectConfig:ActiveConfig and/or NovaSystemConfig:ActiveSettings] in NovaPort-MCP.",
         "Lead_Mode_Specific_Instructions": [
           "Project: [ProjectName].",
-          "The following configurations need to be established/reviewed in ConPort: [List missing, e.g., 'ProjectConfig:ActiveConfig', 'NovaSystemConfig:ActiveSettings'].",
+          "The following configurations need to be established/reviewed in NovaPort-MCP: [List missing, e.g., 'ProjectConfig:ActiveConfig', 'NovaSystemConfig:ActiveSettings'].",
           "Your goal is to ensure these configurations are correctly defined and logged.
-Create a high-level plan for this, log it, and use your single-step loop to delegate atomic tasks to your ConPortSteward.",
+Create a high-level plan for this, log it, and use your single-step loop to delegate atomic tasks to your NovaPortSteward.",
           "You may consult `.nova/workflows/nova-leadarchitect/WF_ARCH_PROJECT_CONFIG_SETUP_001_v1.md` for a reference process.",
-          "Key sub-tasks for your specialists will include: preparing default values, guiding the user (via me) through key settings, and logging the final JSON objects to ConPort."
+          "Key sub-tasks for your specialists will include: preparing default values, guiding the user (via me) through key settings, and logging the final JSON objects to NovaPort-MCP."
         ],
         "Required_Input_Context": {
           "ProjectName": "[ProjectName]",